cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 ### Data migration

-Initial data ingestion during a migration may consume a high number of RUs.
-Generally, optimized performance will also coincide with optimized RU consumption in this case.
-Refer to our [Migration Overview](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/migration-overview) documentation for more information.
+An initial data load during a migration may consume a high number of RUs.
+Generally in this case, optimized performance will also coincide with optimized RU consumption.
+For more information about migrations, refer to the [Migration Overview]({% link {{ site.current_cloud_version }}/migration-overview.md %}).

 ### Changefeeds (CDC)